xtclang/xvm/README.md

 The project is organized as a number of sub-projects, with the important ones to know about being:

-* The Ecstasy core library is in the `xvm/ecstasy` directory, and is conceptually like `stdlib` for C, or `rt.jar` for Java.
+* The Ecstasy core library is in the [xvm/lib_ecstasy](./lib_ecstasy) directory, and is conceptually like `stdlib` for C, or `rt.jar` for Java.
 When the XDK is built, the resulting module is located at `xdk/lib/ecstasy.xtc`.
 This module contains portions of the Ecstasy tool chain, including the lexer and parser.
 (Ecstasy source files use an `.x` extension, and are compiled into a single module file with an `.xtc` extension.)

-* The Java tool chain (including an Ecstasy compiler and interpreter) is located in the `xvm/javatools` directory.
+* The Java tool chain (including an Ecstasy compiler and interpreter) is located in the [xvm/javatools](./javatools) directory.
 When the XDK is built, the resulting `.jar` file is located at `xdk/javatools/javatools.jar`.

-* There is an Ecstasy library in `xvm/javatools_bridge` that is used by the Java interpreter to boot-strap the runtime.
+* There is an Ecstasy library in [xvm/javatools_bridge](./javatools_bridge) that is used by the Java interpreter to boot-strap the runtime.
 When the XDK is built, the resulting module is located at `xdk/javatools/javatools_bridge.xtc`.

-* The wiki documentation is [online](https://github.com/xtclang/xvm/wiki), and (coming soon) will also be found in the `xvm/wiki` project directory, and in the `xdk/doc` directory of the built XDK.
+* The wiki documentation is [online](https://github.com/xtclang/xvm/wiki).
+There is an [introduction to Ecstasy](https://github.com/xtclang/xvm/wiki/lang-intro) that is being written for new users.
+The wiki source code will (eventually) be found in the `xvm/wiki` project directory, and (as a distributable) in the `xdk/doc` directory of the built XDK.

-* Other directories each have a `README.md` file that explains their purpose.
+* Various other directories will have a `README.md` file that explains their purpose.

 To download the entire project from the terminal, you will need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 From the terminal,